Tikun Olam

 told me Jews had killed Jesus

-I learned a few lessons along the way
+No one turning the other cheek, I learned a few lessons along the way

-My father a man for all seasons
+My father, a man for all seasons

 told me that one’s character